 If a student has been documented for being involved in a policy violation, the student will be contacted by email (university email) and asked to attend an individual hearing about your conduct.
 During this meeting, you will have the opportunity to discuss the incident with a University hearing officer, a professional staff member who investigated and determined responsibility of any violations.
 Failure to attend this meeting can and will result in the case being decided in your absence, as will a failure to comply violation and additional violations on your record that can result in a registration hold being placed on your account.

 Should you accept responsibility or be found responsible for the changes, you will receive sanctions.
 These are outcomes designed to educate you about how your actions impacted you and the university community.
 A list of possible sanctions can be found in Student Code of Conduct (link here).
 The hearing officer will be use the preponderance of evidence standard when deciding a case, which means that the determination is more likely than not that the violation occurred.

 If you do not agree with the particulars of the violation or the sanction, you will three days to appeal.
 In most cases, the appeal will be sent to the appeal officer for your hearing officer.
-For students in the residence halls, that is the Associate Director for Housing and Residence, then the Director of Housing and Residence Life, then the Associate Vice President for Student Life and Success.
-If BSU professional are acting as your hearing officers, your appeal will be sent to the Associate Vice President for Academic and Student Affairs.
-In cases where the Associate Vice President and Success is your hearing officer, your appeal office is the Provost and the Vice President for Academic and Student Affairs.
+For students in the residence halls, that is the Associate Director for Housing and Residence, then the Director of Housing and Residence Life, then the Vice President for Student Life and Success.
+If BSU professional are acting as your hearing officers, your appeal will be sent to the Associate Vice President for Academic Affairs.
+In cases where the Vice President of Student Life and Success is your hearing officer, your appeal office is the Provost and the Associate Vice President for Academic Affairs.